 EZ-Link, Grocery and Petrol: Citibank SMRT Platinum Visa Card

 Citibank SMRT Visa Card is an excellent choice if you commute on SMRT or bus daily.
-Similarly to POSB Everyday card, this card conveniently doubles up as a cashback reward card and an EZ-Link Card, while still offering some of the best rebate rates in Singapore.
-Its savings on grocery is actually higher than POSB Everyday Card at 7%.
+This card conveniently doubles up as a cashback reward card and an EZ-Link Card, while still offering some of the best rebate rates in Singapore.
+For instance, it provides 7% rebate on groceries, 15% on coffee, 14% on petrol, and another 2% on EZ-Reloads auto top-ups.

 Pros of Citibank SMRT Platinum Visa Card